Are Power Inverters Bad For Your Car?

 Thinking

-This guide certainly hasn’t recommended getting a power inverter.
-The truth is, if installed and used prudently, power inverters should be acceptable.
+**This guide certainly hasn’t recommended getting a power inverter.
+The truth is, if installed and used properly, power inverters should be appropriate.**

-However, most people don’t install or use them properly and give themselves all sorts of issues.
+However, most people don’t install or use them properly and give themselves all sorts of troubles.

-Thus, the pragmatic answer would probably be ‘no.’ Don’t.
+Thus, the practical answer would probably be ‘no.’ Don’t.

 Nowadays, almost every automobile on the road has USB or 12-Volt adapter connections.
 If charging your phone is all you need, you don’t need a power inverter.

 It’s the same for many other devices like DVD players or minifridges – just buy an in-car version.
-There’s no genuine need for a power inverter in most cases.
+There’s no actual need for a power inverter in most cases.

-Note: you should still know that certain in-car appliances are known for swiftly flattening batteries.
-One of the most famous examples is in-car fridges that typically plug into the cigarette lighter.
+Note: you should still know that certain in-car appliances are known for quickly flattening batteries.
+One of the most well-known examples is in-car fridges that typically plug into the cigarette lighter.

-Power inverters aren’t typically worthwhile.
+Power inverters aren’t usually beneficial.
 The danger to your battery (especially from leaving it on while the engine’s off) is much greater than the reward: a small extra charge for your device.

 Save yourself the hassle, and remember to charge your devices before traveling.